wohaco/despace/venus.md

          - balloon (medium, mini),
          - lander (large, ≤ 3 hours),
          - orbiter (large, medium, mini, ≤ 1 year).
-      1. The length of the Venus’s day & the tilt of the axis were precisely determined.
-Confirmed the Venus’s retrograde rotation.
+      1. The length of the Venus’ day & the tilt of the axis were precisely determined.
+Confirmed the Venus’ retrograde rotation.
 The single search for organics was without success.
       1. The gravitational field was measured fairly well (but not 100 %).
 It was found that if the planet has a magnetic field it’s very weak (not within the sensitivity of the instruments), but it has a strong induced magnetic field (which is formed when the upper atmosphere of the planet interacts with the solar wind).
-The planet also has an electric field that is much stronger the Earth’s one.
+The planet also has an electric field that is much stronger than the Earth’s one.
 This field is one of the reasons for the dissociation of water into oxygen & hydrogen & the removal of hydrogen into space.
-Since the planet does not have it’s own magnetic field, there are no radiation belts, unlike the Earth.
-The absence of a magnetic field, as well as the absence of visible activity of the planet may indicate that the core of the planet has cooled & the mantle is not liquid enough (due to the lack of a lubricant — water) to reveal any activity.
+Since the planet does not have its own magnetic field, there are no radiation belts, unlike the Earth.
+The absence of a magnetic field, as well as the absence of visible activity of the planet, may indicate that the core of the planet has cooled & the mantle is not liquid enough (due to the lack of a lubricant — water) to reveal any activity.
       1. Precise places investigations either by accurate landing or by moving to them after the landing.
    - **Atmosphere:**
       1. Almost all of the meteorological parameters (temperature, pressure) & atmospheric density were measured.
 All these parameters were measured as a function of height.
 The winds were measured, & the gradation was determined by both altitude & latitude; near the surface the wind speed is lower.
 Also, the wind speed is lower closer to the equator.
 The pole vortices were discovered.
       1. The atmosphere composition, which practically consists of CO₂ with a small admixture of nitrogen & other gases (including inert ones), was determined fairly accurately.
       1. The structure of the atmosphere of Venus was determined, three layers of clouds were found, & the composition of aerosols that make up the cloud layers was determined.
-Under the clouds‑an eternal haze without any changes.
+Under the clouds — an eternal haze without any changes.
 On the surface, even on the night side, there is no large temperature difference — the greenhouse effect (about 96 % of the CO₂ in the atmosphere).
 There are no shadows on the surface — all because of Rayleigh scattering.
 Atmospheric samples were collected & analyzed.
 Very little of the sun’s light reaches the surface of Venus. during the day, the level of illumination is the same as at dusk on Earth.
 But the chase for lightning has not yet led to anything.
    - **Surface:**
       1. To study the surface of Venus, you can resort to various techniques.
       1. Since the atmosphere of Venus is not transparent for the visible range of wavelengths, many devices have photographed its surface in the radio range of electromagnetic radiation.
 Almost the entire surface (98 %) was captured in high resolution, & almost a quarter of the surface was captured in stereo (3D map).
 Panoramic images were taken (but only at 180°), where you can see the terrain of the planet in some specific places, as well as weather conditions.
 Thanks to images of the surface, various formations were found on the surface of Venus, such as tessera, arachnoids, domes, & more.
 Soil samples were taken & the composition (elements/minerals) was determined.
       1. The planet surface is quite young (about 500 M years), but it doesn’t show signs of activity.
-      1. No volcanoes were detected directly, only (sub)surface areas with high temperature were detected.
+      1. No volcanoes were detected directly, only (sub)surface areas with high temperatures were detected.
 Also, during a long mission, a surge of volcanic gas SO₂ was detected, which together with the previous point can indirectly confirm the assumption of the presence of volcanism on the planet, but only an assumption.

-**What to do/explore next.** <mark>TBD: maybe, a bit of priorities here?</mark>
+**What to do/explore next.** <mark>TBD: maybe, a bit of priority here?</mark>

    - **General:**
-      1. Search for life or it’s traces.
+      1. Search for life or its traces.
 At H = 50 km the conditions are similar to the Earth’s ones.
       1. Study of the planet’s internal structure: parameters of the core, mantle, crust, their interaction & influence on the planet appearance.
       1. Study of the mantle can answer questions about the planet’s tectonics & volcanism (activity), the content of CO₂ & sulfur dioxide in the atmosphere.
       1. Venusian [SC](sc.md) types: